hashicorp/design-system/website/docs/components/flyout/partials/guidelines/guidelines.md

 !!!
 Info

-**Note:** Complexity of content is relative, use your own judgement to determine if the content or function is overly complex and consider moving it to its own page.
+**Note:** Complexity of content is relative, use your own judgment to determine if the content or function is overly complex and consider moving it to its own page.
 !!!

 #### Status and messaging